benaziziasmae/Stock_Analysis/README.md

 1. Pros

- - Refactoring helps make our code cleaner and more organized.
+ - Refactoring improves code quality .

- - Cleaner code include design and software improvement, debugging, and faster programming.
+ - Cleaner and more organized code that include design and software improvement, debugging, and faster programming.

- - Logical errors easily appear in well structure code that contains nested conditionals and loops.
+ - helps to find bugs, makes programs run faster, easier to understand the code, improves the design of software.

  - In our case, using Excel flow displays program logic in a more comprehensible, more concise and straightforward  manner.